MargotBelot/entomological-label-information-extraction/docs/api/pipelines.rst

 Package Contents
 ----------------

-This package contains Docker Compose configurations and requirements for different processing pipelines:
+This package contains a unified Docker configuration and requirements for different processing pipelines:

-* ``multi-label-docker-compose.yaml`` - Multi-label image processing pipeline
+* ``Dockerfile`` - Consolidated multi-stage Dockerfile for all pipeline components
-* ``single-label-docker-compose.yaml`` - Single-label image processing pipeline
+* ``docker-compose.yml`` - Unified Docker Compose with profiles for MLI, SLI, and standalone services
 * ``requirements/`` - Directory containing specific requirements for different pipeline components

 Pipeline Configurations